 Culture Shock among Young British Volunteers Working Abroad: Predictors, Risk Factors and Outcome - David Bardwell Mumford, University of Bristol, UK

-This study investigates the factors and circumstances that predict culture shock in young British volunteers working abroad, to identify those at risk to their mental health and of early return home.
+This study investigates the factors and circumstances that predict culture shock in young British volunteers working abroad.
 A new questionnaire to measure culture shock was developed for the study, derived from the literature on culture shock and first-hand reports by volunteers.
-Cultural distance was the strongest predictor of culture shock, accounting for 36% of variance in questionnaire scores, followed by problems at work (14%).
+Cultural distance was the strongest predictor of culture shock.
 Higher culture shock scores at 3 weeks predicted a greater risk of early return home and lower satisfaction with their time abroad.

 Second-Language Acquisition, Culture Shock, and Language Stress of Adult Female Latina Students in New York